larpon/QtFirebase/README.md

 We recommend you build against the latest version of the Firebase C++ SDK.

 ## Stability
-The Firebase C++ SDK has a lot of stability issues - which QtFirebase does its best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
+The Firebase C++ SDK has (or has had) a lot of stability issues - which QtFirebase does its best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
 Please use the latest SDK version to get the latest fixes.

 # Setup